M7md3mrr/Enterprise-Campus-Network/README.md

 <div align="center">

+### ⭐ Thank you for visiting this repository.

-### ⭐ If you found this project useful, consider giving it a Star.
+If you found this project helpful, consider giving it a ⭐.

-*"Networks are built with cables, but reliability is built with design."*
+*"Enterprise networks are not measured by speed alone, but by their ability to remain operational when failures occur."*

 </div>